 Tips for your Slovenia Itinerary

-We hope by now you are no longer wondering, “Is Ljubljana worth visiting?” and instead asking, “How many days in Ljubljana?”
+We are guessing that you are no longer wondering, “Is Ljubljana worth visiting?” and instead asking, “How many days in Ljubljana?”
 With so many places to visit in Ljubljana, Slovenia, we recommend spending at least 2 full days in the city.
-However, making the city your base for your entire Slovenia trip is ideal – as there are numerous day trips from Ljubljana.

 Where To Stay in Ljubljana